 Still, this is an issue and if sponsors for these LPGA events cannot see clearly that their involvement as sponsors is improving their business’ bottomline it will be easy to turn their head to commissioner Whan’s effort to sell the LPGA events as a place for them to market and do business.

-The girls junior golf programs that teach America’s future LPGA players the game of golf will dry up if they are not properly funded and as anyone in golf knows it takes a large amount of funds to sustain a golf addiction.
+The girl’s junior golf programs that teach America’s future LPGA players the game of golf will dry up if they are not properly funded and as anyone in golf knows it takes plenty of funds to sustain a golf addiction.

 What are your thoughts on the issues the LPGA has to survive?